ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

 All you need to do now is the following

     passwd # set a secure password
     sudo nano /etc/hostname # assign a unique name to the board, e.g. 'zero2'
     sudo raspi-config # set country code and Wi-Fi details sudo apt install zram-tools # avoid silly swapping to SD card sudo shutdown -h now

 You might revoke the changes to `/boot/config.txt` and `/boot/cmdline.txt` (might save you 20mW) but then you'd need to redo this again to flawlessly SSH into your board via the USB port.
-Otherwise just attach the Zero 2 now to a normal power source using the power Micro USB port and login through Wi-Fi via `ssh pi@zero2` (given you assigned this hostname in the step before and you run a non-crappy DNS/DHCP server combo at home / in your lab)
+Otherwise just attach the Zero 2 now to a normal power source using the power Micro USB port and login through Wi-Fi via `ssh pi@zero2` (given you assigned this hostname in the step before and you run a non-crappy DNS/DHCP server combo at home / in your lab).

+BTW: A better aproach than installing `zram-tools` will be [discussed at the end of this article](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/Quick_Review_of_RPi_Zero_2_W.md#sd_card_endurance).

 ## Performance and consumption